 The Fund invests in financial assets for the primary purpose of obtaining a return on its investments.
 Fixed interest securities and cash are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Pensions Committee and its advisors regularly monitor the Fund's interest rate risk exposure during the year.

 Fixed interest securities, cash and cash equivalents are exposed to interest rate risk.
-The Fund holds a percentage of its portfolio in fixed interest securities to mitigate this risk should interest rates fall.

 Cash deposits held in the Pension Fund bank account are invested in accordance with the Council's approved Treasury Management Strategy.